milosz275/pico-w-template/README.md

 This is a template for a Pico W project.
 It includes a basic project structure and a simple example of a Pico W application in C using pico-sdk and pico-extras.
 Feel free to use it if CMake is is challenging for you or you just want to get started quickly.

-To use this template click "Use this template" and create a new repository or open the template in a codespaces [or use this template here](https://github.com/new?template_name=pico-w-template&template_owner=milosz275).

 - [GitHub repository](https://github.com/milosz275/pico-w-template)
 - [Doxygen documentation](https://milosz275.github.io/pico-w-template/)